mattermost/docs/source/developer/fx-guidelines.rst

 Input: Hints
 ------------

-Mattermost voice for documentation and help text follows this simple guideline: explain something to an alien in simple terms without jargon or complexity.
+Mattermost voice for documentation and help text follows this simple guideline: explain something to a user with basic computer skills in simple terms without jargon or complexity.

 **Fieldname:**